JigsawStack/prediction-api-example/README.md

 # Predict the Future with JigsawStack's Prediction API

 This repository demonstrates how to use JigsawStack's Prediction API to generate future forecasts using JSON datasets or local CSV files.
-The examples show how simple it is to make predictions with minimal code.
+Follow along with the guide [here](https://www.youtube.com/watch?v=gV5Z_FrWbFA).

 ## Features